Celebrate the Lunar New Year with Kids in the Twin Cities

 1111 Nicollet Mall, Minneapolis, MN 55403

-Director Junping Qian leads the Minnesota Orchestra for their second Lunar Near Year Performance.
-Tickets $34-$77/pp. January 28, 2023; 8:00pm.
+Director Junping Qian leads the Minnesota Orchestra for their third Lunar Near Year Performance.
 Note that children under 6 are not allowed at this concert.
-However, there will be a FREE live broadcast of the Friday afternoon rehearsal on January 27, 2023 at 1:30pm on YourClassical Minnesota Public Radio.
+February 17, 2024; 7:00pm.
+Tickets $38-$78.

 7 Ways to Celebrate at Home